GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Related Works

-However, E-contact is not intended to replace direct face-to-face encounters but rather to serve as an important facilitating component within a broader, integrated intervention strategy \cite{white_improving_2015, husnu_elaboration_2010}.
-In this sense, E-contact may be effective as a valuable preparatory measure that can promote future direct contact.
-Nevertheless, improvements in outcome expectancies and intergroup anxiety do not guarantee that participants will develop stronger intentions to pursue direct interactions, as behavioral intentions serve as the immediate precursor of actual behavior \cite{ajzen_theory_1991}.
-Drawing on the mediating mechanisms identified in prior literature, we hypothesize that AI-mediated indirect contact via GroupEnvoy will reduce intergroup anxiety while enhancing outcome expectancies and overall outgroup attitudes, fostering future contact intentions.
+E-contact is not intended to replace direct interactions but rather to serve as an important facilitating component within a broader, integrated intervention strategy \cite{white_improving_2015, husnu_elaboration_2010}.
+While E-contact may be an effective preparatory intervention that can promote future direct contact, reduced intergroup anxiety and improved outcome expectancies do not guarantee that participants will develop stronger intentions to pursue direct interactions, as behavioral intentions serve as the immediate precursor of actual behavior \cite{ajzen_theory_1991}.
+Drawing on the mediating mechanisms identified in prior literature, we hypothesize that AI-mediated indirect contact via GroupEnvoy will reduce intergroup anxiety while enhancing outcome expectancies, outgroup attitudes, and future contact intentions.